Chow Down at Miami's Most Irresistible Restaurants

-Encased in the Wynwood Walls, a grassy art park featuring 20-foot murals and collages, sits Wynwood Kitchen & Bar.
+Encased in the Wynwood Walls, a grassy art park featuring 20-foot murals and collages, you'll find the painfully hip Wynwood Kitchen & Bar.
 Hosting pieces inside and out by world-renowned graffiti artists, this restaurant is lovingly hipster chic, yet shockingly homey.
-The menu is simplistic in description, offering everyday items like braised short rib, pan-seared snapper, and pork tenderloin.
+The menu is simplistic in description, offering everyday items like braised short rib, pan-seared snapper and pork tenderloin.
 There are no adjectives, nothing is described as succulent, decadent or even moist and tender.
 But what the menu lacks in poetics, it makes up for with some of the most complex tastes and just genuinely delicious dishes, expertly prepared and beautifully presented.
 (305-722-8959)

 6 Michael's Genuine Food & Drink